E.P. - The Beatles Hits

 Finally, how do you spot original pressings ?

-The typeface on more recent issues is both more modern and smaller than on the originals, while the actual catalogue number was actually BIGGER on originals.
+On the label, the typeface on more recent issues is both more modern and smaller than on the originals, while the actual catalogue number was actually BIGGER on originals.

 Around the edge of the label, the words stating the rights of the publishers started with "The Parlophone Co.
-Ltd." and the date on the label is shown as "Recording First Published 1963".
+Ltd."

-Post 1965 pressings have across the press-out centres the words, "sold in U.K. subject to resale price conditions, see price lists", the rights start with "The Gramophone Co.
+Post 1965 pressings have across the press-out centre the words, "sold in U.K. subject to resale price conditions, see price lists", the rights start with "The Gramophone Co.
 Ltd.", and the date is not preceded with "Recording First Published", but instead has a circled "P".

 Re-pressings were also made in the 1970's, these do NOT have across the press-out centres the words, "sold in U.K. subject to resale price conditions, see price lists".